-Remote exploitation of an integer overflow vulnerability in Sun Microsystems Inc.'s Java JRE could allow an attacker to execute arbitrary code with the privileges of the current user.
+Remote exploitation of an integer signedness vulnerability in Sun Microsystems Inc.'s Java JRE could allow an attacker to execute arbitrary code with the privileges of the current user.

-iDefense has confirmed the existence of this vulnerability in Sun Microsystem Inc.'s Java JRE version 1.6.0_05 for Windows.
-Previous versions may also be affected.
+iDefense has confirmed the existence of this vulnerability in Sun Microsystem Inc.'s Java JRE version 1.6.0_11 for Windows.
+Previous versions and versions for other platforms may also be affected.

 A Mitre Corp.
 Common Vulnerabilities and Exposures (CVE) number has not been assigned yet.

 03/10/2009 - Disclosure Date Set